Rankuli-Ang/bottle_bot/README.md

 Launch the server and check all available commans on http://127.0.0.1:8080/

-All output data is contained in JSON
+All output data is contained in JSON.